JoeyyScott/Gamer-Supplies/TESTING.md

 + **Save Info checkbox**:
     + This feature was implemented on the checkout page to allow users to have their delivery information saved to their profile.
-    + It functioned as intended when trying to save the info, but if you unchecked the box the information would still save.
+    + It functioned as intended when trying to save the information; yet if the box is unchecked the information would still save.
-        + I investigated around for a potential fix and found a thread in the Code Institute slack community of someone who experienced a similar issue and managed to resolve with tutor support posted this message about this line of code.
+        + I investigated around for a potential fix and found a thread in the Code Institute Slack community of someone who experienced a similar issue.
+        + They managed to resolve it with tutor support and posted this message regarding this line of code.

             ```<script defer src="{% static 'checkout/js/stripe_elements.js' %}"></script>```